Non-local interactions in moir\'e Hubbard systems: Exact diagonalization calculations in momentum space

 where $c^{\dagger}_{{\bf k},\sigma} (c_{{\bf k},\sigma})$ creates (destroys) a hole with momentum ${\bf k}$ in valley $\sigma$; ${\bf k}_1,{\bf k}_2,{\bf k}'_1,{\bf k}'_2$ are momentum labels, $\epsilon_{{\bf k},\sigma}$ is a flat valence band single-particle energy obtained from the continuum model, and $V_{k_1^{\prime} k_2^{\prime} k_1 k_2}^{\sigma \sigma^{\prime}}$ is a two-particle matrix element

 These are the matrix elements used to calculate the real space Coulomb elements via Eq. \eqref{Coulomb}.
 Note also that Eq. \eqref{ManyBodyHamiltonian} corresponds to the momentum space representation of the Hamiltonian \eqref{ElectronInteractions} presented in the main text.
 When the latter Hamiltonian is approximated to a Hubbard-like model some of the interaction terms will be neglected.
-By considering interactions directly in momentum space we are including all short and long-range interactions, as well as non-local interaction terms, therefore we are not neglecting any contributions that could be relevant for the many-body physics.
+By considering interactions directly in momentum space we are including all short and long-range interactions, as well as non-local interaction terms, therefore we are not neglecting any contributions that could be relevant for the low-energy many-body physics.

 We diagonalize the Hamiltonian \eqref{ManyBodyHamiltonian} in momentum space meshes of size $N=N_2\times N_3$ that apply periodic boundary conditions across supercells in real space.
 Examples for the supercell and the momentum mesh corresponding to $N_2=N_3=3$ are shown in Fig. \ref{fig:EDmesh}(a) and (b), respectively.
 The points forming the momentum mesh are of the form ${\bf k}=n_2\, {\bf b_2}/N_2+n_3\, {\bf b_3}/N_3$, where ${\bf b_i}$ are the reciprocal lattice vectors, the corresponding plaquette in real space is spanned by the vectors $N_2\,{\bf a_2}$ and $N_3\,{\bf a_3}$, where ${\bf a_i}$ are the real space lattice vectors.
-In Fig. \ref{fig:EDmesh}(c) we show exact diagonalization results for the lowest eigenvalues in each $S_z$ sector for a mesh with $N_2=N_3=4$ and using the same parameter values as for results shown in Fig. \ref{fig:ED_Structure} in the main text.
-A transition from a singlet ground state with minimum total spin to a fully polarized ground state is seen, indicating size-independence of our results.
-Because the many-body Hamiltonian is invariant under translation and periodic boundary conditions have been applied, single particle operator expectation values like charge density and spin density will always be independent of position.
-In order to capture broken translation symmetry in charge or spin density wave states, if they occur, it is necessary to evaluate two-body correlation functions like the spin structure factors $S({\bf q})=\braket{S({\bf q})S({\bf -q})}$.
-We show spin structure factor results for $N_2=N_3=3$ in the main text and for $N_2=N_3=4$ in Fig. \ref{fig:EDmesh}(d)-(e).
-Broken translational symmetry is signalled by a large value of $S({\bf q})$ at a non-zero value of ${\bf q}$.
+The evolution of the lowest $2^N$ states (the spin sector) of the many-body spectrum resulting from momentum space ED is illustrated for $\theta=2.5^{\circ}$ in Fig. \ref{fig:EDmesh}(c), as a function of interaction strength.
+Additionally, we calculate the many-body spectrum of a real space Hubbard model including interaction parameters $t_1, t_2, t_3, U_0, U_1, U_2, U_3, X_1$ and $A_1$, obtained from the continuum model as described in the previous section, in a plaquette with N=9 moir\'e sites at half-filling.
+The resulting spectrum, as a function of interaction strength, is shown in Fig. \ref{fig:EDmesh}(d), showing good agreement with momentum space ED, Fig. \ref{fig:EDmesh}(c).
+This indicates that the description of the heterobilayer system by an extended Hubbard model is faithful only if long-range and non-local interactions are included, as expected.